-How you set up your remarketing campaign depends on your business goals and the types of customers that you'd like to reach.
-To help you meet your goals, here are some tips and suggestions to bear in mind as you set up a campaign that uses your data to reach out to your website visitors and app users.
+How you set up your campaign depends on your business goals and the types of customers that you'd like to reach.
+To help you meet your goals, here are some tips and suggestions to consider as you set up a campaign that uses your data to reach out to your website visitors and app users.

-The most basic way to remarket is to reach an audience that has visited your website or used your app.
-The recommended approach is to use the 'Google Ads optimised list', which will reach website visitors, app users and other audience sources in the future that perform well.
+The most basic way is to reach out to an audience that has visited your website or used your app.
+The recommended approach is to use the “Google Ads optimised segment,” which help you reach website visitors, app users and other audience sources.

-Enhanced CPC (Enhanced cost-per-click) will automatically adjust your manual bids for clicks that seem more or less likely to lead to a sale or conversion on your website.
-Note: This option is recommended when you have few conversions; otherwise, use Target CPA or Target ROAS bidding.
+Smart bidding strategies such as Enhanced CPC (cost-per-click) will automatically adjust your manual bids for clicks that seem more or less likely to lead to a sale or conversion on your website.

-Target CPA (Target cost-per-acquisition) bidding is an optimisation tool that can help you maximise your return on investment (ROI) by optimising bids in real time, impression-by-impression.
+Target CPA (cost-per-action) bidding is an optimisation tool that can help you maximise your return on investment (ROI) by optimising bids in real-time, impression-by-impression.
 With Target CPA bidding, you no longer need to adjust your bids manually to reach your conversion goals.

 Target ROAS (Target return on ad spend) helps you convert customers by setting a maximum cost-per-click bid while trying to achieve an ROAS equal to your target.